This is a historic moment! Having a female president in the White House is within our reach.

 Host Marianne Schnall shares highlights from her recent conversation with former Speaker of the House Nancy Pelosi who, being a trailblazer herself as the first woman Speaker, offers her insights on the upcoming election and the Kamala Harris campaign (3:00), as well as what it will take — and what it will mean — for Harris to be elected (9:30 & 15:15).
 Pelosi also discusses her new book, The Art of Power (11:46), offers advice for women leaders (13:48), and reflects on her time in Congress and what she wants to be remembered for (18:10).

-Episode 3: New Interview with Anita Hill – COMING SOON!
+Episode 3: A Conversation with Anita Hill

 LEARN